Sometimes the best way to see problems with yourself is to watch someone else act exactly like you do.

 Where I see Too-Serious play out the most

-Here’s the Takeaway to save face and the connection potential
+Here’s the Takeaway to save face and big connection potential